JulienRineau/mask-builder/README.md

 ## Features

-- Google OAuth authentication for employee-only access
+- Simple password authentication for internal use
 - Connection to Google Cloud Storage bucket
 - List of puppets (cameras) with existing mask information
 - Mask editor with: